nisheeth-golakiya/hybrid-sac/README.md

 |<img src="_data/goal.gif" width="200">|<img src="_data/pgoal_goal.png" width="200">|
 | :---: | :---: |
 |Behavior of trained agent|Probability of scoring a goal|
-* This agent achives `p_goal` of ~0.2, whereas the paper achives ~0.73.
+* This agent achives `p_goal` of ~0.2, whereas the paper achieves ~0.73.
 Thus, more training or tuning is required to improve the performance.

 ## Soccer
 * Task: Score a goal.
 Episode ends if the ball leaves the play area or enters the goal area.